-I fell back to sleep and had a loathsome impotent dream of sticking it in but feeling nothing, neither felt she (who?!) and didn't care a pin to conceal her resentment.
+I fell back to sleep and had a loathsome dream of sticking it in but feeling nothing, neither felt she (who?!) and didn't care a pin to conceal her resentment.
 What was my wrongdoing to be punished by means of so scalping a nightmare?

 At noon, I ventured to the Orliana's to take Sahtik and the kids back.
 Heading downhill, I dropped into the Theater to participate in the referendum on independence for this here country.
 Sahtik voted on our way back.

-<!-- So, we did it on the road...
+(...so, we did it on the road...
 Anybody saw us?...)

 a missile contrivance for destroying hailstorm clouds which was easily converted into artillery weapon in the initial stages of the Karabakh war 1991-1994. made of my hotel room'.

 In the next couple of gossips—a half block nearer to our flat—a Russian military officer's wife with a finger-thick mask of makeup responded to her companion, 'Yeah, I agree!' loud and shrill, so as to drive it home to the passers-by how readily she can agree.

 From 4 pm till half past 8, I was fixing up a basement compartment in the 5-story apartment block over the crossroad by the Twin Bakeries.